Do ID3 tags matter for podcasts? What about SEO?

 We did not add this special word in any part of our RSS feed.
 It was only in our ID3 tag for this episode.

-It’s now July 9.
-That word doesn’t appear at all in Google, or in Bing.
+By July 9 2020, that word doesn’t appear at all in Google, or in Bing.
 It appears once in Yandex, where it’s associated with a mobile scissor lift for servicing cars for some reason.
 Look:

 It isn't in search engines

-And no, it doesn’t appear in a search in Apple Podcasts, nor Google Podcasts, nor Spotify, nor Pocket Casts, nor Listen Notes.
+And no, it didn’t appear in a search in Apple Podcasts, nor Google Podcasts, nor Spotify, nor Pocket Casts, nor Listen Notes - even though the episode was.
 Look:

 It isn't in podcast apps either